 - Sunglasses provide the best protection to the delicate skin around the eyes.
 Choose glasses that are close fitting with large lenses.
-Wrap around style glasses provide the best protection.
+Wrap around style glasses provides the best protection.

 Detecting skin cancers

-Early detection and treatment of cancerous and pre-cancerous skin lesions is essential to minimise the harm caused by skin cancers.
-Transplant patients should perform a skin self examination every month, concentrating particularly on areas that are normally most exposed to sunlight, such as the backs of the hands, forearms, head and neck, upper chest and back and, in women, the lower legs.
-They should report any new lesions to their dermatologist promptly.
+Early detection and treatment of cancerous and pre-cancerous skin lesions are essential to minimise the harm caused by skin cancers.
+Transplant patients should perform a skin self-examination every month, concentrating particularly on areas that are normally most exposed to sunlight, such as the backs of the hands, forearms, head and neck, upper chest and back and, in women, the lower legs.
+They should promptly report any new lesions to their dermatologist, family doctor, or specialist.